-• HCP working in facilities located in areas with moderate to substantial community transmission are more likely to encounter asymptomatic or pre-symptomatic patients with SARS-CoV-2 infection.
-If SARS-CoV-2 infection is not suspected in a patient presenting for care (based on symptom and exposure history), HCP should follow Standard
+HCP working in facilities located in areas with moderate to substantial community transmission are more likely to encounter asymptomatic or pre-symptomatic patients with SARS-CoV-2 infection.
+These encounters can lead to transmission, and HCP with these exposures may require absence from work per recommendations in PA-HAN-560.

+If SARS-CoV-2 infection is not suspected in a patient presenting for care (based on symptom and exposure history) AND the facility is located in an area with moderate to substantial community transmission: